-Instalment options include an administration charge of $5 for instalments two, three, four and five, and a lost potential interest rate of 3% pa.
+Instalment options include an administration charge of $5 for instalments two, three and four, and a lost potential interest rate of 3% pa.

-Failure to make either the third, fourth or fifth payment by the due date will result in Council revoking your right to pay the balance of your rates by instalments and the remaining balance will then be due.
+Failure to make either the third or fourth payment by the due date will result in Council revoking your right to pay the balance of your rates by instalments and the remaining balance will then be due.

 Any amounts outstanding after the due date may be recovered by legal action.

-PLEASE NOTE: Any legal action undertaken by Council will result in additional expenses being incurred by the ratepayer.
+PLEASE NOTE: Any legal action undertaken by Council may result in additional expenses being incurred by the ratepayer.

 Eligible pensioners are exempt from additional charges on their rebate portion only.
 The rebate is funded by the Government of Western Australia.